jollycrouton/ggpo/doc/DeveloperGuide.md

    GGPOSessionCallbacks cb;

-   /* fill in all callback functions */ cb.begin_game = vw_begin_game_callback;
+   /* fill in all callback functions */ cb.instance = this; // you can pass an instance of a class or struct and it will be returned as void* self on all the callbacks cb.begin_game = vw_begin_game_callback;
    cb.advance_frame = vw_advance_frame_callback;
    cb.load_game_state = vw_load_game_state_callback;
    cb.save_game_state = vw_save_game_state_callback;
    cb.free_buffer = vw_free_buffer;
    cb.on_event = vw_on_event_callback;
+   UdpConnection* udp_connection =  new UdpConnection(localport); // our local udp port.
+You have to create an implementation of connection.
+There is an udp example in the vectorwar project.
+   GGPOConnection* connection = udp_connection->get_ggpo_connection();
    /* Start a new session */
    result = ggpo_start_session(&ggpo,         // the new session object
                                &cb,           // our callbacks
+                               connection,
                                "test_app",    // application name
                                2,             // 2 players
-                               sizeof(int),   // size of an input packet 8001);         // our local udp port
+                               sizeof(int));   // size of an input packet

 ```